Perturbations and Quasinormal Modes of the Dirac Field in Effective Quantum Gravity: Introduction

+There exist many different approaches to constructing quantum-corrected black hole spacetimes.
+As a result, the literature on perturbations and quasinormal modes of such quantum-corrected black holes is vast.
+One line of research focuses on black holes obtained by accounting for spherically symmetric quantum fluctuations of the metric and matter fields in a nonperturbative manner~\cite{Kazakov:1993ha}, with their quasinormal spectra analyzed in~\cite{Saleh:2016pke,Saleh:2014uca,Konoplya:2019xmn}.
+Another major direction involves higher-curvature corrected theories, which are motivated by quantum corrections in the context of string theory.
+Black hole perturbations in such models have been studied in various dimensions: in \(2+1\) dimensions~\cite{Konoplya:2020ibi,Skvortsova:2023zca,Skvortsova:2023zmj}, four dimensions~\cite{Konoplya:2020bxa,Zinhailo:2018ska,Cano:2020cao,Wagle:2021tam,Konoplya:2019hml,Matyjasek:2020bzc,Blazquez-Salcedo:2020caw,Blazquez-Salcedo:2022omw,Konoplya:2022iyn}, and in higher-dimensional cases~\cite{Abdalla:2005hu,Gonzalez:2018xrq,Cuyubamba:2016cug,Yoshida:2015vua,Konoplya:2017ymp,Chen:2015fuf}.

+A large body of recent work has also focused on quasinormal modes of black holes in the framework of asymptotically safe gravity~\cite{Stashko:2024wuq,Dubinsky:2024aeu,Malik:2024tuf,Konoplya:2023aph,Pedrotti:2024znu}.
+Additionally, various loop quantum gravity–inspired approaches, such as the Hamiltonian constraint method and holonomy corrections, have been employed to study the spectra of quantum-corrected black holes~\cite{Bolokhov:2023bwm,Bolokhov:2023ruj,Liu:2020ola,Skvortsova:2024atk,Konoplya:2025hgp,Yang:2024ofe,Gong:2023ghh,Moreira:2023cxy,Zinhailo:2024kbq,del-Corral:2022kbk}.
+Finally, the quasinormal spectrum of a quantum-corrected black hole derived from T-duality arguments has been investigated in~\cite{Nicolini:2019irw,Konoplya:2023ahd}.

+One the promising approaches to construction of quantum gravity is the Loop Quantum Gravity \cite{Ashtekar:2004eh,Ashtekar:1987gu,Ashtekar:1996eg}, the test for which in the electromagnetic and gravitational sectors have been studied in \cite{Vagnozzi:2022moj,Afrin:2022ztr}.
 Recently, within the Hamiltonian constraints approach, intriguing models for spherically symmetric quantum-corrected black holes that preserve general covariance have been developed in \cite{Zhang:2024khj}.
-As a result, various physical properties of these black holes, such as optical phenomena and particle motion, have been studied in \cite{Liu:2024soc,Liu:2024wal}.
-The quasinormal modes of boson fields have also been recently investigated in \cite{Konoplya:2024lch,Bolokhov:2024bke,Malik:2024elk}.
-In this work, we extend these studies to consider massless Dirac field perturbations and calculate the corresponding quasinormal frequencies using two alternative methods: the higher-order WKB method with Padé approximants and time-domain integration.
+As a result, various physical properties of these black holes, such as optical phenomena, accretion and particle motion, have been studied in \cite{Liu:2024soc,Liu:2024wal,Chen:2025ifv,Shu:2024tut}.
+The quasinormal modes of boson fields for these models have also been recently investigated in \cite{Konoplya:2024lch,Bolokhov:2024bke,Malik:2024elk}.
+In this work, we extend these studies to consider massless Dirac field perturbations, implying, first of all, propagating neutrinos in a black hole background, and calculate the corresponding quasinormal frequencies using two alternative methods: the higher-order WKB method with Padé approximants and time-domain integration.
 We will demonstrate that the quasinormal modes of the Dirac field exhibit a noticeable shift when the quantum parameter is introduced.
+In addition we obtain the compact analytic formula for quasinormal frequencies in the form of the expansion beyond the eikonal limit.
+Using the correspondence between the grey-body factors and quasinormal modes \cite{Konoplya:2024lir} this formula gives an analytic expression for the grey-body factors for neutrinos.

 This paper is organized as follows: In Sec.
 II, we introduce the black hole metrics, derive the wave equations, and discuss the corresponding effective potentials.
 In Sec.
 III, we review the methods used for the calculations.
 Sec.
 IV presents the calculated quasinormal frequencies, and the Conclusions summarize our results.